Listening for Dark Photon Radio from the Galactic Centre: Dephasing and non-radial trajectories during conversion

 \section{Dephasing and non-radial trajectories during conversion}

-In this Appendix we study the impact of the dark photon trajectories not being exactly radial, as we have assumed so far.
+Here we study the impact of the dark photon trajectories not being exactly radial, as we have assumed so far.
 Such deviations can, for example, lead to `dephasing' of the photon and dark photon within the conversion length affecting the conversion probability.

-We begin our analysis by assuming an isotropic environment, which is appropriate for the white dwarf atmospheres and coronae considered in Appendix~\ref{app:WDnon}.
+We begin our analysis by assuming an isotropic environment, which is appropriate for the white dwarf atmospheres and coronae considered above.
 In this case deviations from radial trajectories occur due to the virial motion of the dark matter dark photons, which results in them entering the conversion zone, at radius $r_c$, with a small incident angle after being gravitationally accelerated.
 The propagation of dark photons and photons in such a conversion region is illustrated in Fig.~\ref{fig:dephasing}.
 We align the $z$-axis along the radial direction and choose the $y-z$ plane to be the plane of dark photon propagation.
 Given an initial halo dark photon velocity $v_i$, after gravitational acceleration at $z=0$,

 As a consequence of the non-radial trajectory, the phase integral in Eq.~\eqref{eq:exponentialphase} is modified to

 where $s$ is interpreted as the trajectory of dark photon.
 Ignoring the gravitational curvature of the dark photon trajectory, which is small in the conversion region, the dark photon displacement $ds=dr/\cos\theta_i$.
 We can again expand Eq.~\eqref{eq:exponentialphases} to the second order, which gives the conversion length